flysim/flysim.github.io/crossfeed-daily-all-flights/readme.md

 	* Callsign?
 	* Departure time?
 * When you click or mouseover a flightpath what should happen?
+* What stats to show
+	* Start and end times of flights
+	* Name of city via Google geocoding?

 ## Issues

-* Current days flights not deleted when you select a new day

 ## Change Log

+### 2016-08-29 ~ R2/ R3

+* Added mesh-lines / lines with width
+	* Then took away because they were not detectable by raycaster
+	* See R2
+* Add limited ability to flight on a flight and gets limited stats
+	* More stats to be added
+	* See R3
+* Added blue sky
+* Fixed: Current days flights not deleted when you select a new day

 ### 2016-08-28